GeekLabX/Bandot/bandot-node/README.md

-# Bandot2 Node
+# Bandot Node

-A new SRML-based Bandot2 node, ready for hacking.
+A new SRML-based Bandot node, ready for hacking.

 ## Build